influential-warriors-and-leaders

 The Meritocratic Ideal

-Case Study: Sokollu Mehmed Pasha
+Case Studies: Sokollu Mehmed Pasha and Others

 The most famous example of a devshirme recruit is Sokollu Mehmed Pasha.
 Born into a Serbian Orthodox family in the town of Sokolović in Bosnia, he was taken in the devshirme as a boy.
 He rose through the ranks of the palace school, becoming a trusted advisor to Sultan Suleiman the Magnificent.
 He later served as Grand Vizier under three successive Sultans: Suleiman, Selim II, and Murad III.